Bikeman868/NPL/docs/SYNTAX.md

 - `config.<field-name>` can be used to refer to a configured simple value.
 - `config.<field-name>[<index>]` can be used to refer to a configured array element or map value.
-- `message.<field-name>` can be used within a pipe route or process to access the fields of the message.
+- `message.<field-name>` can be used within a pipe route or process to access the fields of the message that is being routed.
 - `context.origin.<field-name>` can be used within a pipe route or process to access the the origin context for this message.
 - `context.message.<field-name>` can be used within a pipe route or process to access the the message context.
 - `context.network.<field-name>` can be used within a pipe route or process to access the the network context for this message.